uSpeedo/product/docs/price/sms.md

 ---
 # SMS Pricing

-Get access to worldwide pricing tailored to your needs
+Get access to worldwide pricing tailored to your needs.

 - [START FOR FREE](https://console.uspeedo.com/signup)